FrancisEmpleo/blog/_posts/2017-6-16-SimpleCrudApp.md

 ![Student]({{ site.baseurl }}/images/StudentClass.PNG)
 7. Then create new class under Models and name it “StudentDbContext” and create the following property and method as you can see in the image below.
 ![StudentDbContext]({{ site.baseurl }}/images/context.PNG)
-8. Find WebConfig.cs and open it.
+8. Find Web.Config and open it.
 Type the code below after AppSettings tag.
 If you are using windows authentication exclude user id and password otherwise you need to specify those.
 {% highlight csharp %}
   <connectionStrings>
     <add name="StudentDbContext" connectionString="data source=.\yoursqlserverinstance;initial catalog=StudentContext;user id=yourusernameiftheresany;password=yourpassiftheresany" providerName="System.Data.SqlClient"/>